 - Click on “Money” from the main menu then click “Manage Currencies”

 - Select the currency that you want to hold then click “Add Currency”

 This feature will allow you to hold funds in different currencies rather than having it converted automatically to your local currency.
-While that sounds convenient, it can get expensive especially with the conversion fee PayPal charges which usually ranges from 2.5% to 4%.⁵
+While that sounds convenient, it can get expensive since PayPal charges a conversion fee of 3% on top of the exchange rate.³

 Now, in order for you to withdraw the funds without having to convert it first, you’ll need a multi-currency account.
-You can get one from Wise to make sure that your funds are always converted at the real market rate without mark-up and with fees that are up to 19x cheaper than PayPal.
-Conversions with Wise are optimised so that the fees can be reduced up to 0.75% on average.
-This means 1.75% - 3.25% savings for you.
+You can get one from Wise Business to make sure that your funds are always converted at the real mid-market exchange rate without mark-up and with fair and transparent fees.

-Amazon and eBay are some of the most popular online marketplaces.
-Their popularity and the volume of people that use them make them attractive to sellers.
-If you are an online seller selling on Amazon, however, you cannot receive payment via PayPal, as all payments are processed by Amazon and then sent to your bank account.
-If you are a seller on eBay, here is how to set up your account to receive payment via PayPal.³
+eBay is one of the most popular online marketplaces.
+Its popularity and the volume of people that use the platform makes it attractive to sellers.
+If you are a seller on eBay, here is how to set up your account to receive payment via PayPal.⁴

 Even if you don't have a PayPal account yet, you can still accept PayPal on your eBay listings.
 All you have to do is select PayPal as a payment method when filling the Sell Your Item form.
 Then enter the email address that you want the payments to be sent, and you can receive online payments from your buyers.
 You will be asked to sign up once you receive your first payment.